 Jesus stood in judgment

-Stephen then “gazed intently into heaven and saw the glory of God, and Jesus standing at the right hand of God” (7:55).
-The Bible consistently says that Jesus sat down at the right hand of God (Luke 22:69; Heb.
-8:1-2; 10:12; cf. Col 3:1; Rom 8:34; Acts 2:33; 5:31; Mar 16:19; 1 Peter 3:22).
+Stephen then “gazed intently into heaven and saw the glory of God, and Jesus standing at the right hand of God” (Acts 7:55).
+The Bible consistently says that Jesus sat down at the right hand of God (Luke 22:69; Heb 8:1-2; 10:12; cf. Col 3:1; Rom 8:34; Acts 2:33; 5:31; Mark 16:19; 1 Peter 3:22).
 But Stephen saw Him standing.
 It is therefore proposed that Jesus stood in judgment and that Stephen was the conduit through which Jesus’ judgment was announced on the Jewish nation.
 Stephen brought to the Jewish leaders not only another one of God’s covenant lawsuits but the final one.

 The period of privilege for the Jews did not end at the Cross.
-After Christ’s death, God offered them a last opportunity.
+After Christ’s death, God offered them the last opportunity.
 But they failed (Acts 7:53).
 The seventy weeks which God decreed for Israel have come to an end.
 They were now no longer the people of the covenant.
-The change in Stephen’s speech of the pronoun from “our” (Acts 7:11, 19, 38, 44 and 45) to “your fathers” (v.
-51) means more than a simple breakage in Stephen’s solidarity with his audience.
+The change in Stephen’s speech of the pronoun from “our” (Acts 7:11, 19, 38, 44 and 45) to “your fathers” (Acts 7:51) means more than a simple breakage in Stephen’s solidarity with his audience.
 It also implies the definitive end of the covenant God made with Israel.

 So to state that the Jews are no longer the people of the covenant does not mean that God has rejected them (cf. Romans 11:1–10).
 Rather, God has chosen another method to execute His missionary plan.
 God’s covenant with Israel was established on a corporate basis—i.e., it involved the entire nation as an entity.
 The end of the covenant with Israel does not imply the end of God’s interest in the Jews as individuals.
 Because of this, the gospel was still preached to them even after the stoning of Stephen (cf. Acts 28:17-28) (92).
 But the privilege of being “a chosen race, a royal priesthood, a holy nation, a people for God’s own possession so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light” (1 Peter 2:9) was no longer theirs.
 The people of the covenant are now not defined by bloodline, but by faith in Jesus Christ (Galatians 3:26-29; cf. Romans 11:25-32).

-In his last moments Stephen prayed: “Lord, do not hold this sin against them!”
+In his last moments, Stephen prayed: “Lord, do not hold this sin against them!”
 (Acts 7:60).
 These words were much more than a prayer.
 They were the genuine expression of God’s will in relation to the Jews.
-“If they do not continue in their unbelief, they will be grafted in, for God is able to graft them in again” (Romans 11:23).
+“If they do not continue in their unbelief, they will be grafted in, for God is able to graft them in again” (Rom 11:23).